rudraa19/rudraa19/README.md

 # hey!
 I'm Rudra :)

 A guy who started with Blender 3D and Unity, then got into web development with HTML, CSS, and React.
-Now diving into TypeScript.
 Follow my tech journey and see where it goes!

 - [rudrax.dev](https://rudrax.dev)